sharky5102/fbmatrix/README.md

 - WS281x: supports arbitrary pixel layout by providing a JSON file with pixel coordinates
 - Audio port usable at the same time
 - Gamma correction of 2.2 applied
 - Provides simple fbmplay.py video player to play videos (including audio), which supports many videoformats due to the use of the ffpyplayer library.
-It has control for variable supersampling (averaging of input data "behind" an output pixel) and scaling of the output video.
+- Control for variable supersampling (averaging of input data "behind" an output pixel) and scaling of the output video.

 [HUB75 demo on Adafruit 32x32 RGB matrix using Adafruit RGB matrix bonnet](https://www.youtube.com/watch?v=COhlBRFsR_o)